On coordinatization of mathematics: Main research and application directions

-Given an implication or proof $f:P\rightarrow Q$ we can measure the (deterministic) complexity of $f$ as some computational complexity measure (time or space related) of a computational process producing $f$ with given $P$.
+Given an implication or a proof $f:P\rightarrow Q$ we can measure the (deterministic) complexity of $f$ as some computational complexity measure (time or space related) of a computational process producing $f$ with given $P$.
+An example of such measure can be proof size considered in proof complexity branch of proof theory.
 Nondeterministic complexity - computational complexity of proof checking should be considered as well.

-Additionally, in all the modelling approaches given above we can ask comp\-lex\-ity-theoretic questions for the corresponding mathematical objects (graph-theoretic, numeric, algebraic or topologic structures).
+Value of mathematical results can be estimated considering their impact on computation complexities (time, space, parallelability etc.).
+A result can be considered valuable if it has a computational value such as reduction of complexity classes of computational and decision problems.
+On the contrary, a result may be considered easy if it amounts to a polynomial time reduction.
+History of mathematics should be studied as a network of complexity reductions.
+Mathematical questions about structure of reductions as maps between languages should be studied.